dagger/dagger/docs/current/guides/757394-use-service-containers.md

 </TabItem>
 </Tabs>

 This example begins by creating a MariaDB service container and initializing a new MariaDB database.
 It then creates a PHP-FPM container and installs Drupal and related dependencies into it.
-Next it adds a binding for the MariaDB service (`db`) in the PHP-FPM container and sets a container environment variable (`SIMPLETEST_DB`) with the database DSN.
+Next, it adds a binding for the MariaDB service (`db`) in the PHP-FPM container and sets a container environment variable (`SIMPLETEST_DB`) with the database DSN.
 Finally, it runs Drupal's kernel tests (which [require a database connection](https://www.drupal.org/docs/automated-testing/phpunit-in-drupal/running-phpunit-tests#non-unit-tests)) using PHPUnit and prints the test summary to the console.

 ## Conclusion